legluondunet/MyLittleLutrisScripts/Sam & Max - Hit the Road/README.md

 https://github.com/legluondunet/MyLittleLutrisScripts/

-# Sam & Max - Hit the Road - any PC classic edtion - ScummVM
+# Sam & Max - Hit the Road - any PC classic edition - ScummVM

 ##### Description:
 This script will install any "Sam & Max - Hit the Road" PC classic edition for ScummVM.